mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 I write my blog out of vanity.
 My payment is hearing people tell me that they found the article interesting or useful.

-My one bias is that my rack contains a TinyPilot, a hardware device that I created, but I'll disclose that whenever it's mentioned.
+My rack does contain a TinyPilot, a hardware device that I created, but I'll disclose that whenever it's mentioned.

 ## Choosing a rack

-If you're buildig a server rack, it seems like the first thing you'd choose is the rack itself.

-It's not that simple.
+If you're buildig a server rack, it seems like the first thing you'd choose is the rack itself, but it's not that simple.

 Choosing a rack is an iterative process.
 You can't decide what type of rack to buy until you know what will go into your rack.
 But knowing what type of racks are available also informs what components to buy.